-UC Davis/UC Davis Health has a comprehensive emergency management program under the guidance of a full-time Director of Emergency Management and Mission Continuity/Emergency Manager.
+The Davis campus and UCD Health have a comprehensive emergency management program under the guidance of a full-time Director of Emergency Management and Mission Continuity/Emergency Manager.
 It includes a formal emergency operations plan for preparing for, responding to, and recovering from emergencies.
-Every UC Davis/UC Davis Health department is required to develop and maintain an emergency action plan that includes response protocols and a departmental evacuation plan.
-UC Davis/UC Davis Health uses an emergency operations center/hospital command center to coordinate response to major emergencies, and trains employees to staff the center.
+Every UC Davis Department is required to develop and maintain an emergency action plan that includes response protocols and a departmental evacuation plan.
+The Davis campus uses an Emergency Operations Center.
+UCD Health uses an analogous Hospital Command Center (HCC) to coordinate response to major emergencies.
+Both campuses train employees to staff their respective Centers.